central-food/central-food-app/README.md

 1. A merchant at the supply center registers the left over food in the app (in G or KG), takes a photo of the food and informs if this is donated or sold (for a small price informed by him);

-2. The app sends notifications to all NGOS;
+2. The app sends notifications to all NGOs;

 3. The NGO access the app and see the announced notification;